 Consider this recipe a template as all the ratio rally recipes are for the kind of scone you’d like to make that day.
 Cranberries?
 Walnuts?
 Cilantro and tomato?
 Have fun.

-390 grams whole-grain gluten-free mix
+390 grams gluten-free all-purpose flour blend

 1 ½ teaspoons baking powder